Michael Heath-Caldwell M.Arch

 Caption to photo says Frederick and Constance, who were not yet married are not in this picture.
 Frederick was in the Middle East before this.
 Also, Herbert Heath is not in the photo.
 That leaves Gerard, Arthur and Cuthbert.

-Back row standing looks like Gerard Heath, Carolline G. Heath (married to Cuthbert), Arthur Heath, Sir Leopold Heath, Cuthbert Eden Heath, then Henry Broadwood and Ada.
+Back row standing looks like Gerard Heath, Caroline G. Heath (married to Cuthbert), Arthur Heath, Sir Leopold Heath, Cuthbert Eden Heath, then Henry Broadwood and Ada.

 Gerard M. Heath, Ada Broadwood (ne Heath) and standing is Lady Mary Heath at Anstie Grange, Holmwood, Surrey in the Summer of 1886.
 The horse is Kathleen.